 How Can Physiotherapy Help AC Joint Sprains?

-Physiotherapy is a great way to treat AC joint sprains as it helps to reduce pain and swelling in the area as well as helps to restore movement in your shoulder and arm.
+Physio is a great way to treat AC joint sprains as it helps to reduce pain and swelling in the area as well as helps to restore movement in your shoulder and arm.
 Depending on your individual case and goals for recovery, your physiotherapist may recommend exercises such as stretching or strengthening exercises that will help you regain the full range of motion in your shoulder and arm so that you can return to regular physical activities.
-Your therapist will also be able to teach you specific techniques to manage pain levels associated with the injury so that you can continue with treatment without feeling too much discomfort.
+Physiotherapists will also be able to teach you specific techniques to manage pain levels associated with the injury so that you can continue with treatment without feeling too much discomfort.

 When Should I Seek Treatment?